Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 The Impact of Missed Pills and Medication Interactions

-Missing doses or taking medications that interfere with your birth control can cause hormone levels to drop suddenly.
-This drop can trigger withdrawal bleeding that looks like a period even if you’re on hormonal contraception.
+Missing doses or taking certain medications that interfere with your birth control can cause hormone levels to drop suddenly.
+This drop can trigger withdrawal bleeding or breakthrough bleeding that looks like a period even if you’re on hormonal contraception.

-If you miss one or more pills in a row or start new medications without consulting your healthcare provider about potential interactions, you increase your chances of experiencing breakthrough bleeding or getting your period unexpectedly.
+If you miss one or more pills in a row, are sick with vomiting or diarrhea, or start new medications or supplements without consulting your healthcare provider about potential interactions, you increase your chances of experiencing breakthrough bleeding or getting your period unexpectedly.

 The Adjustment Phase: Why Bleeding Happens Early On

-Starting any new form of birth control shakes up your natural hormone balance.
-Your body needs time—usually a few months—to adapt to these artificial hormone levels.
+Starting any new form of birth control changes your natural hormone pattern.
+Your body needs time—often a few months—to adapt to these artificial hormone levels.
 During this phase, unpredictable shedding of the uterine lining is common and usually harmless.

-If breakthrough bleeding persists beyond three months or worsens significantly, it’s wise to check in with a healthcare provider.
-Persistent bleeding could indicate an underlying issue such as infection, polyps, fibroids, or incorrect use of contraception.
+If breakthrough bleeding persists beyond three months, becomes heavier, or worsens significantly, it’s wise to check in with a healthcare provider.
+Persistent bleeding could indicate an underlying issue such as pregnancy, infection, polyps, fibroids, or incorrect use of contraception.

 The Difference Between Withdrawal Bleeding and Natural Periods